Farayha-Alam/Data-Analysis/Python/ReadME.md

-# Python NYC Accident EDA
+# Python NYC Traffic Accidents EDA
 ## Objective:
 It is to analyze the NYC accident dataset and provide meaningful insights to the road organization authority with the aim of enhancing the safety of driving for NYC residents.
 ## Skills Acquired: